Brawl345/customizemii/CustomizeMii/Readme.txt

 Changelog:

 Version 2.1
+	- Added CustomizeMii Installer (by WiiCrazy / I.R.on)
+	- Fixed rough edges (artifacts) on images (will be fixed automatically)
 	- Replaced the TPL preview window with the one from ShowMiiWads for easier handling
 	- Added loop prelistening to the BNS conversion window (only for wave files)
 	- Added drag & drop ability cause the file dialogs kept bothering me
 	- Improvement in startup speed (thanks shadow1643)
-	- Added Unix timestamp as footer (interesting to know when channels were created, huh?)
+	- Added creation/last edited time (only for CustomizeMii 2.1+ channels)
-	- Little improvements
+	- Little improvements and fixes

 Version 2.01
 	- Base WAD downloading works again